Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 ### **Seeds**

 Order is also a concern when seeding.
 We want to create seeds in the **same** order we created our tables.
-In other words, don't create a seed with a foreign key, until that reference record exists.
+In other words, don’t create a seed with a foreign key, until that reference record exists.

 In our example, make sure to write the 01-farms seed file and then the 02-ranchers seed file.